The Kawachi Fuji Garden is one of those hot spots / places to see before you die locations in Japan.

 The final shot only took me a total of 4 images.

-I simply layered them together in Photoshop and used layer masks to paint in the areas I wanted.
+I layered them together in Photoshop and used layer masks to paint the areas I wanted.

-Once that process was done, I processed the image as normal.
-In this case mostly just some curves and saturation.
-All entirely in Photoshop.
+Once that process was done, I processed the image as usual.
+In this case, it was mostly just some curves and saturation, all entirely in Photoshop.

 I used Lightroom to do my final exports and fill in my metadata.